twl8n/machine/README.md

 If false, loop (to the next row of the state table).
 Stop when no more rows or upon running the wait function.

-version 2: (current version) all test and dispatch functions are in the test-or-func column; func-dispatch column is unused.
+version 2: all test and dispatch functions are in the test-or-func column; func-dispatch column is unused.

 Start with some state-edge (login).
 Loop over all rows running the test-or-func function for this state-edge.